Vishnupriya0702/Spark-Handson-Exercises/README.md

   Spark read & Load options :
   Spark.read.Parquet().option().load(filepath).save(save in a filename).write().bucketby("columnname", "total numbe rof Buckets).sort().partitionBy()
+  Quote, escape characters - these are mainly used to ignore the , comma characters inside the Quotes.

   There are 4 types of Save Mode:
   SaveMode.ErrorIfExists()